LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

 GitLab CI Tasks
 =================

-The tasks in this section apply to GitLab CI running on Livermore Computing (LC) platforms.
+The tasks in this section apply to GitLab CI testing on Livermore Computing (LC) platforms.

 Changing Build Specs